 2011 Series 65 license

 Steve is the direct descendant of a Kentucky hillbilly and very proud of it.
 His father joined the US Navy at 16 and was inducted on July 4, 1942 an served in both the Atlantic and Pacific theater.
 His mother left school around the same time and bucked rivets for Boeing in the Seattle area and was a proud member of the Rosie the Riveter society.
 After graduating from high school, Steve worked in the shipyards in San Diego as a ship-fitter, putting himself through Community College until he transferred to UCSB to complete his degree in economics.
 Steve has three children.
-His oldest, Stephanie, 34, got her MD from Georgetown in 2014 and is now working in the Tri-cities area of Washington state.
+His oldest, Stephanie, 35, got her MD from Georgetown in 2013 and is now working in the Tri-cities area of Washington state.
 And let’s not forget grandson Harrison and granddaughter Isabelle (thanks Steph!)
-Jared is 31 and a second generation UCSB graduate and CPA who is working in San Francisco as a real estate investment manager.
-Brian is 23 and is a software programmer working on blockchain technology through the Ethereum platform (hope I got that right!).
+Jared is 32 and a second generation UCSB graduate and CPA who is working in San Francisco as a real estate investment manager.
+Jared got married in 2018 and he and his wife had their first child, Winnie in April 2020.
+Brian is 24 and is a software programmer working on blockchain technology through the Ethereum platform (hope I got that right!).
+He will be attending UCSB this fall to finish his college degree.

 Steve has always sought to balance the professional Yang in his life with a good dose of Yin to maintain a healthy mental outlook on his work and do it with the passion and focus he would expect from someone else doing work for him.
 Steve’s latest passion is studying spiritual depth psychology and comparative religion.
 Steve hosts a Self Help book club on Meetup.
 He is a Pisces so naturally loves the ocean and ocean sports of all kinds, but mainly surfing.
-Steve has a black belt in Hung Gar Kung Fu, a form of Chinese martial arts and currently practices yoga at the SBYC.
+Steve has a black belt in Hung Gar Kung Fu, a form of Chinese martial arts and currently practices yoga.
 Steve also spends time restoring an 1880 Victorian era home in downtown Santa Barbara.
 Look for his blog soon on TOMFH.com (will let you figure out what that means!)
-Steve also enjoys meditation (will be attending his first 10 day Vipassana meditation retreat in April 2020.)
+Steve also enjoys meditation and will be attending a 10 day Vipassana retreat once COVID is lifted.
 Steve’s other interests include gardening, bird watching and of course his grandkids.